 But in all honesty, Joe would rather talk about video games than about himself in the third person.

 Frequently Asked Questions

 Is that your real name?

 Nope, it’s a pseudonym I started using online around 2005 or so.
 I was named Joe after my grandfather, and Joe Dynamite was a name he was known by.
-He used to drive a truck for a living, and a lot of that time was spent delivering explosives to construction sites here in NY.
+He used to drive a truck for a living, and a lot of that time was spent delivering explosives.
 Then, after he passed away, I decided to assume the mantle, kind of like my own superhero origin story.

 I know these lists can be pretty contentious but here are my picks.
 I apologize if your favorite game isn’t on my list. 😉